Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/060_open-pgp.en.md

 The Sequoia-PGP documentation offers several options [how to install](https://book.sequoia-pgp.org/installation.html) the program on various platforms.
 It does not directly support Windows, though.
 Instead, it recommends using the Windows Subsystem for Linux (WSL), which is thankfully easy to [set up](https://learn.microsoft.com/en-gb/windows/wsl/install).

-#### From Sources (Debian 12 and earlier)

-Regular Debian users will not be surprised to hear that the program version in the repository can be several years behind.
 This guide is based on Sequoia-PGP version 1.3.1, which is shipped with Debian 13 "Trixie".
 If you are uncertain which version your repository contains, try running:

 {{< example apt_cache_policy_sq >}}

+If the version is above 1.0.0 you can in good concience install from this source:

+{{< example install_sq_apt >}}

+#### From Sources (Debian 12 and earlier)

-For Debian 12 this will yield something like "0.27.0".
-If that is the case for you, it is recommended to instead follow the steps to [build the program](https://book.sequoia-pgp.org/installation.html#install-from-source) from the sources (or update to a new operating system).
+Regular Debian users will not be surprised to hear that the program version in the repository can be several years behind.
+Debian 12 ships with SequoiaPGP v0.27.0.
+If your repository version is this far behind, it is recommended to instead follow the steps to [build the program](https://book.sequoia-pgp.org/installation.html#install-from-source) from the sources (or to update to a newer operating system).
 This requires the Rust toolchain.
 Luckily, installing it is also [pleasantly straightforward](https://www.rust-lang.org/tools/install).

 > Windows users, remember to run the **Linux** installation **inside** the WSL.